-What You Need to Know About Planning a Trip to Iceland or Elsewhere Now (2021)
+What You Need to Know About Planning a Trip to Iceland Now (2022)

 Interest in traveling to Iceland was growing by leaps and bounds before Covid-19.
 I was glad to see Iceland do so well with the Coronavirus.
 Ninety percent of adult Icelandics are vaccinated.
 They were one of the earliest countries to allow Americans with proof of being fully vaccinated or having had Coronavirus to enter without needing to go into quarantine.

 My office went 16 months with no clients departing on a cruise or tour.
 As the pandemic persisted, we had continual waves of suspended trips since back to March 2020.
 Nothing in this world has ever affected the travel industry to anything near this extent.

 Thankfully that pattern broke in July 2021 when my clients, Laura and Joe, flew from Philadelphia to Keflavik Airport in Reykjavik, Iceland, to board their cruise ship.
 I'll be sharing their story in three blogs beginning with this one.